ronaldwilbourne/currency-tracker/README.md

 # Watch football highlights with api
 ## description
-I enjoy football and my favorite time is arsenal to celebrate the winning streak i choose to do a football app
+I enjoy football and my favorite time is arsenal to celebrate the winning streak i choose to do a football api

-## screenshots
-image.png

 ### technology used
 -react